EHTEL Innovation Initiative agenda for 2020

 Digital therapeutics is an area of digital health that is now coming to the fore.
 Therapeutics is about providing treatments, therapies, and drugs.
 This digital form of therapeutics is clearly based on digital technologies.
 The interventions offered are based on high-quality software and programs.
 Digital therapeutics has traditionally been used to support people with chronic conditions.
 Germany, as one example country, has been making progress in this field particularly in 2020.
 It can especially help people with preliminary symptoms of a serious condition to avoid the condition or minimise its effects.
 Key questions now are: How can digital therapeutics be used as patients move from the hospital to home?
 How can it function in the home?
 How can it use a range of different types of healthcare data?

 In previous years, the Innovation Initiative has worked on collecting good practices in innovation and on developing a services readiness model.

 From 2020, the Innovation Initiative worked on two key challenges:

 - How can digital therapeutics help “fill the gaps” in home-based care?

 - How can digital therapeutics help bring benefits to home-based care?

-The work programme proposes to cover three initial topics:
+The 2020 work programme covered these two initial topics: